k4isellyn/k4isellyn/README.md

 ### ✍️ Random Dev Quote
 <div style="background-color:#1a1b26; border:2px solid #7fdbca; border-radius:10px; padding:15px; color:#c0caf5; font-style:italic;">
-💭 "The quieter you become, the more you can hear." — Hacker Mindset
+💭 "The quieter you become, the more you can hear." —Ram Dass
 </div>